oracle/macaron/docs/source/pages/tutorials/provenance.rst

 Attestation Discovery for toga (PyPI)
 *************************************

-To perform an analysis on the latest version of toga (when this tutorial was written), Macaron can be run with the following command:
+To analyze a specific version of the toga package, Macaron can be run with the following command:

 .. code-block:: shell